 Dieting?
 Let us show you a better way.

 Treat Yourself Well is one of Sydney’s leading psychology practice who delivers a non diet approach to health and weight concerns.
-We area strong advocates of the Health at Every Size ( model and we promote body size and shape diversity.
+We area strong advocates of the Health at Every Size (HAES) model and we promote body size and shape diversity.
 Psychologists at Treat Yourself Well move the focus away from how much you weigh and help you become health and wellbeing focused.
 Rather than hating yourself for not being thin enough, you'll become compassionate and loving towards yourself, which leads to lasting self care.

 You won't need to use 'willpower' to 'eat right' you'll learn to want to look after yourself and treat yourself well and enjoy the enormous benefits that good health & positive body image can give you.
 In non-diet approaches, the typical dieting behaviours of weighing and measuring food and body, recording detailed food diaries, extensive forward planning and timing of meals, specific weight loss goals and the use of ‘diet’ foods are firmly discouraged.